alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 ![beam qui marche](../images/TIPE/3DviewofPCB.jpg)

 With jlcpcb.com I had my 10 PCBs a week later for $20, including $18 for the fast shipping.
-I hated using a Chinese company for a job that could be done in France, but no local companies were offering the same service.